3 Running Energy Systems: How Each One Shapes Your Training

 Aerobic (Oxidative) Carbohydrates, fat, protein 2+ minutes Yes 5K, half marathon, marathon

-All 3 systems operate at the same time during every run.
-What changes is which one contributes the most, based on intensity and duration.
+All 3 systems run simultaneously during every run, but which one contributes the most shifts based on intensity and duration.

 How Does the ATP-PCr System Work?

-The ATP-PCr system (also called the phosphagen system) is the fastest way your body can produce energy.
+The ATP-PCr system (also called the phosphagen system) is your fastest available energy source.

-It uses creatine phosphate stored directly in your muscle cells to regenerate ATP almost instantly, with no oxygen required and no waste products to manage.
+It uses creatine phosphate stored directly in your muscle cells to regenerate ATP in milliseconds, with no oxygen required and no waste products to manage.

-Once creatine phosphate runs out, your body can’t sustain that effort and has to shift to another system.
+Once creatine phosphate runs out, your body shifts to glycolysis to keep producing energy.

-The ATP-PCr system is the reason hard 10-second strides and hill sprints feel so different from a 400m repeat: you’re drawing on an entirely different fuel supply.
+That hard ceiling is why a 10-second stride feels completely different from a 400m repeat: you’re drawing on an entirely different fuel supply.

-Training this system through short, all-out efforts builds explosive power and improves neuromuscular efficiency, which carries over to running economy at all paces.
+Training the ATP-PCr system through brief, all-out efforts builds neuromuscular power and improves running economy at every pace.

-How Does the Glycolytic System Power Hard Efforts?
+How Does the Glycolytic System Power Your Hard Workouts?

-After about 10 seconds of hard work, the glycolytic system steps in as the primary energy source.
+After roughly 10 seconds of hard effort, the glycolytic system becomes the primary energy source.

-This system breaks down glucose from muscle glycogen or blood sugar to produce ATP through a rapid chain of chemical reactions, still without requiring oxygen.
+It breaks down muscle glycogen and blood glucose to produce ATP through a rapid chain of chemical reactions, without requiring oxygen.

-Lactate isn’t the enemy: your body uses it as a fuel source, and your liver converts it back to glucose.
+Your body uses lactate as a fuel source and converts it back to glucose in the liver.

 When you push hard enough, lactate accumulates faster than your muscles and liver can clear it.